prateekmukherjee/pages/README.md

 ### Exploring Nashville Housing Data

-In this project I take raw housing data which is a dump from MSSQL Server, created the required table in PostgreSQL database, imported the csv file and transform it in PostgreSQL to make it more usable for analysis.
+- **Addressing Missing Values**: Filled in missing `PropertyAddress` values by matching `ParcelID` with existing data.
+- **Removing Duplicates**: Identified and removed duplicate entries based on key fields like `ParcelID`, `SalePrice`, and `PropertyAddress`.
+- **Standardizing Variables**: Converted inconsistent values in the `SoldAsVacant` field and split address columns into structured components.

+These enhancements ensure the dataset is cleaner, more accurate, and ready for **reliable analysis** and **predictive modeling**, providing a solid foundation for **real estate forecasting** and better decision-making.

 ### Web Scraping using OpenWeatherMap API

-In this project I demonstrate how to use the OpenWeatherMap API to fetch weather data for a specific city and perform EDA on the results
+- In this project I demonstrate how to use the OpenWeatherMap API to fetch weather data for a specific city and perform EDA on the results

 ### Credit Risk Analysis

-In this project, I examine credit risk using logistic regression and various machine learning models applied to the American Express dataset.
-Our goal is to identify the most effective model for predicting credit card defaults and to pinpoint the key variables influencing credit risk.
+- **Objective**: Applied logistic regression and machine learning models to predict credit card defaults and identify key risk factors.
+- **Dataset**: American Express dataset (available on Kaggle: [link](https://www.kaggle.com/datasets/pradip11/amexpert-codelab-2021)).

+#### Key Steps:
+- **Data Preprocessing**: Loaded data, handled missing values, performed feature engineering, scaled features, and addressed class imbalance using **SMOTE**.
+- **Modeling**: Built and evaluated models: Logistic Regression, Decision Tree, Random Forest, CatBoost, XGBoost, LightGBM, KNN.

+#### Model Evaluation:
+- Evaluated models using **accuracy**, **F1-score**, and **ROC AUC**.
+- **Best Model**: **XGBoost** showed the best performance across all metrics.

+#### Key Findings:
+- Significant predictors: **Credit score**, **credit limit utilization**, and **employment duration**.
+- **Age** was not a significant predictor of defaults.

+#### Conclusion:
+- Provided insights into credit risk assessment, demonstrating how machine learning can improve credit default prediction and decision-making for financial institutions.

 ### TV Advertisement Performance Analysis

-In this project I study advertising and survey data of a client and analyze which networks are the most cost efficient by calculating Cost Per Visitor (CPV), Conversion Rate (CR), and Cost Per Acquisition (CPA) driven by the TV campaign.
+- In this project I study advertising and survey data of a client
+- Analyze which networks are the most cost efficient by calculating Cost Per Visitor (CPV), Conversion Rate (CR), and Cost Per Acquisition (CPA) driven by the TV campaign.

 ### Analyze and Predict Natural Gas Prices with Time Series

-I implement a time series analysis of natural gas prices using various forecasting models like ARIMA, SARIMA, Exponential Smoothing and Transformer based time series model TimeGPT.
-Performance metrics are computed to assess their accuracy.
+- I implement a time series analysis of natural gas prices using various forecasting models like ARIMA, SARIMA, Exponential Smoothing and Transformer based time series model TimeGPT.
+- Performance metrics are computed to assess their accuracy.
 A chat function is implemented to allow users to inquire about specific dates.